 Internships in English

-INDIANA UNIVERSITY WRITERS' CONFERENCE, Summer & Fall 2014
+INDIANA UNIVERSITY WRITERS' CONFERENCE, Spring 2015

 Undergraduate English majors are eligible to serve as editorial interns for the Indiana University Writers' Conference.
-Three or four interns will be selected to help prepare for and run the summer 2014 conference.
-Two interns will be selected to help prepare for and run the summer 2014 conference.
-Two interns will be selected for fall semester.
+Three or four interns will be selected to help prepare for and run the summer 2015 conference.
 The conference is one of the oldest and most respected of its kind and brings nationally prominent authors to Bloomington for a week each summer to teach courses and workshops to conference enrollees.
-Throughout the fall semester, interns will assist in preparing the IUWC Guide, the Catalog of Literary Magazines, and posters, and will support the director and assistant director in other tasks related to publicity, sponsorship, and general conference administration.
+Part of the spring semester and all of Summer Session I, this year's spring interns will assist in preparing the IUWC Guide and posters, and will support the director and assistant director in other tasks related to publicity, sponsorship, and general conference administration.
 Past interns have found the tasks assigned pleasurable because of their importance and skill-building nature.
 Applicants should have some background in creative writing or contemporary literature.
 Students with web, desktop publishing, database, or other specialized computer skills are particularly encouraged to apply (though such experience is not mandatory).
-Interns are expected to work eight to ten hours a week until the week of the conference, when they will be required to work 40 hours.
-The fall semester interns will assist in planning the 2015 program.
-Interns may register for up to three hours of credit in English L498 (S/F grading), and are also eligible to apply for a modest grant from the Honors College.
+Specific job descriptions can be found here.

-DEADLINE FOR LETTER OF APPLICATION: MONDAY, FEBRUARY 10, 2014.
+DEADLINE FOR LETTER OF APPLICATION: WEDNESDAY, OCTOBER 1, 2014.